Brisbane Stadium: Cancelled Gabba reconstruction

-On 24 February 2021, the Future Host Commission of the International Olympic Committee selected Brisbane as its preferred candidate to host the 2032 Summer Olympics and Paralympics; Brisbane were officially awarded the Games on 21 July.
+On 24 February 2021, the Future Host Commission for the Summer Olympic Games selected Brisbane as its preferred candidate to host the 2032 Summer Olympics and Paralympics; Brisbane were officially awarded the Games on 21 July.
 In April 2021, as part of its venue plans for the Games, the state of Queensland announced plans for a A$1 billion reconstruction of the Gabba to serve as the main stadium.
 The reconstruction would expand its seating capacity to 50,000, and feature a new pedestrian plaza.

 Scrutiny over the Gabba project grew after the state of Victoria withdrew from hosting the 2026 Commonwealth Games due to cost concerns; by February 2023, the projected cost had grown to A$2.7 billion, which would be paid entirely by the state.
-In December 2023, Lord Mayor of Brisbane Adrian Schrinne withdrew his support for the Gabba project, stating that Brisbane 2032 had "become more about overpriced stadiums rather than the promise of vital transport solutions", and that parallel plans for a A$137 million stadium at the Brisbane Showgrounds as a transitional venue for the Gabba's tenants during construction (with Brisbane City Council, the Brisbane Lions, and Cricket Australia being expected to cover two thirds of the cost) were the "final straw".
+In December 2023, Lord Mayor of Brisbane Adrian Schrinner withdrew his support for the Gabba project, stating that Brisbane 2032 had "become more about overpriced stadiums rather than the promise of vital transport solutions", and that parallel plans for a A$137 million stadium at the Brisbane Showgrounds as a transitional venue for the Gabba's tenants during construction (with Brisbane City Council, the Brisbane Lions, and Cricket Australia being expected to cover two thirds of the cost) were the "final straw".

 In March 2024, following an independent review launched by Queensland Premier Steven Miles and led by former Lord Mayor Graham Quirk, the Gabba project was scrapped in favour of refurbishing Lang Park and Queensland Sport and Athletics Centre (QSAC) to host the ceremonies and athletics respectively.
 A new stadium at Victoria Park was recommended by Quirk before being dismissed by the government due to its A$3.4 billion cost; Miles stated that he wanted Brisbane 2032 to be a "low-cost" games, and that he could not justify a high-cost stadium "when Queenslanders are struggling with housing and other costs".